 Jack forgets Chrissy’s birthday…or did he?
 When Chrissy thinks an expensive mink coat Jack was holding for Mr. Roper (a gift for Mrs. Roper) is meant for her, Jack has no choice but to go along with it.
 Jack also has to figure out how to deal with paying back Mr. Roper as a result of this, um, what’s the word…oh yeah, misunderstanding.

 #12: “Jack in the Flower Shop”

 Jack and Janet’s interactions are always enjoyable, yet they seem a bit out of character in the early parts of this episode: Jack’s a little too much of a goofball, and Janet is, well, a little more unforgiving.

-It’s a bit of a shock to see Janet’s boss persona come out and snap at Jack.
-(Though to be fair, Jack snaps at the group when he’s stressed out trying to get his bistro ready for its grand opening in season seven, but I digress.)
+It’s a bit shocking to see Janet’s “boss persona” come out and snap at Jack.
+(Though to be fair, Jack also snaps at the group when he’s stressed out trying to get his bistro ready for its grand opening in season seven, but I digress.)

-Clearly, Janet’s behavior adversely affected Jack to the point that it’s fun watching him repeatedly remind her about it throughout the rest of the episode.
+Janet’s behavior affects Jack, so much so that it’s fun watching him repeatedly remind her about it throughout the rest of this “Three’s Company” episode.

 #11: “Jack’s Uncle”

 It’s bad enough that Jack’s charming uncle is writing bad checks, but writing one to Mr. Roper to pay for the trio’s rent is a whole other predicament…and a fun one.